Quick answer: If your bra band rides up in the back, it is usually too loose and not providing enough support.

 If you’ve ever looked in the mirror and noticed your bra band creeping upward across your back, you’re not alone.

-This is one of the most common fit issues women experience, and it often causes more problems than people realize.
+This is one of the most common fit issues we see, and it often causes more problems than people realize.

-When the band rides up, the bra loses much of its support and the entire fit can start to feel uncomfortable.
+When the band rides up, the bra loses support and the overall fit can start to feel off.

 Why the Bra Band Matters

-A properly fitted band should sit level around the body, forming a stable foundation for the cups and straps.
+A properly fitted band should sit level around your body and stay in place as you move.

 When the band shifts upward in the back, that balance is lost.